Robot components

 Evaluating sensors

-An individual sensor can be judged according to several criteria:
+An individual sensor can be judged according to several criteria:- Speed of operation

 - Cost